AdaCore/learn/lectures/01_Overview/book/01_Your_First_Ada_Program.rst

       A, B, C : Integer;
    begin

 Here, we are declaring A, B, and C of type integer.
 We have to declare variables within the variable scope.
 It is not possible to declare them otherwise.
-The declaration scope is finished by the keyword **begin**, which introduces a sequence of statements, such as assignments, conditions, subprogram calls.
+The declaration scope is finished by the keyword :ada:`begin`, which introduces a sequence of statements, such as assignments, conditions, subprogram calls.
 These statements can only happen in a sequence of statement area.
 They cannot be written in the declarative part.
-The statement area finishes with the keyword **end**:
+The statement area finishes with the keyword :ada:`end`:

 .. code:: ada